NvChad/nvchad.github.io/README.md

 # Official site for NvChad

 Built using solidjs + unocss from scratch.

-No site generators were used for this, This is its own thing.
+# Credits

+- Thanks to [@mdynnl](https://github.com/mdynnl) for integration of solid-start and solid-ssg in this site.